ROWAN UNIVERSITY POLICY

 I. PURPOSE

-To set Rowan University guidelines regarding expenditure of State funds, faculty practice funds, and non-state grant funds for entertainment and official receptions.
+To set Rowan University guidelines regarding expenditure for entertainment and official receptions.

 II.
 ACCOUNTABILITY

-Under the direction of the President, the Executive Vice President, Provost, and Sr. Vice Presidents are responsible for ensuring University implementing this policy.
+Under the direction of the President, the Executive Vice President, Provost, and Sr. Vice Presidents are responsible for implementing this policy.
 The Vice Presidents, Deans, Department Managers and Supervisors shall ensure compliance with this policy.
+The University shall not use state funds for purposes that violate state law.
+Where necessary to avoid violation of law, the University shall use other available funds to pay for any legally disallowed costs.

 III.
 APPLICABILITY